 - Paints – white for letters and spray paint for main color

 - Useful tools – pencil, ruler, painter’s tape, x-acto knife

 Step 1 Paint the canvas in white (or whatever color you want the text to be).
 I used some white semi-gloss paint left from our Cat Drawer project and actually rolled it onto the canvas.
 Let dry completely.

 Step 2 Lightly sketch lines with pencil to help align your letters.
 I started at the bottom knowing I wanted the quote to be in the lower right of the canvas and used painter’s tape to mark the base line.
 This gave me an easy point to measure off of for the rest of the lines which were at 2″ spacing.
 Place your letters.

 I literally just dug into my stash of stickers for this project and used a whole mix of styles & sizes.

 Step 3 Spray paint over entire canvas in color of choice.
 I used Periwinkle by Krylon.
 Let dry.
-Check per manufacturer’s instructions as to when a second coat can be applied and do so if needed.
+Apply a second coat per manufacturer’s instructions printed on the can.

 Step 4 After canvas is completely dry (I waited until the next morning just to be sure!), carefully peel off the stickers.
 Some of mine were coming up on their own.
 I used my xacto knife to get under the edge of those that were stuck – just enough to lift the sticker to the point we could pull it off with by hand.